Artemisia annua & artemisinin: history & research – Herbal D-tox 🍃 | Produits 100% naturels

 Incorporate Artemisia Annua Herbal Tea into Your Wellness Routine

-Beyond its history linked to malaria (and keeping in mind the crucial warning on this subject), Artemisia Annua herbal tea can be integrated into a general wellness approach, drawing inspiration from its other traditional uses and potential properties.
+Beyond its history linked to the discovery of artemisinin (and keeping in mind the important warning on this subject), Artemisia Annua herbal tea can be integrated into a general wellness approach, drawing inspiration from its other traditional uses.

-• Digestive Support (Bitter Effect): As mentioned, the bitterness of the herbal tea can traditionally be used to stimulate digestion.
-Drinking a small cup before meals may help prepare the digestive system, especially in cases of slow digestion or a feeling of heaviness after eating.
+• Digestive Comfort (Bitter Character): As mentioned, the bitterness of the herbal tea is traditionally associated with digestion.
+Drinking a small cup before meals is a traditional habit some enjoy, especially in cases of slow digestion or a feeling of heaviness after eating.

-• Antioxidant Properties: The plant's richness in phenolic compounds and flavonoids gives it antioxidant activity, helping to fight against oxidative stress in the body.
+• Antioxidant Properties: The plant is rich in phenolic compounds and flavonoids, which are studied for their antioxidant activity, in relation to oxidative stress in the body.

 • Soothing Ritual: The simple act of preparing and enjoying a hot herbal tea can be a moment of relaxation and refocusing in a busy day.

-It is important to remember that these uses are related to well-being and do not constitute medical treatments for specific pathologies.
+It is important to remember that these uses relate to well-being and traditional practice, and do not constitute medical treatments for specific conditions.

 Usage Tips

 • The frequency of consumption can vary.
-Some recommend short courses (e.g., 1 to 2 cups per day for 1 to 3 weeks) followed by breaks.
+Some enjoy short periods of use (e.g., 1 to 2 cups per day for 1 to 3 weeks) followed by breaks.
 Listen to your body and adjust according to how you feel.

 • Due to its bitterness and active compounds, it is best not to consume it excessively or continuously over very long periods without professional advice.